atveit/SwiftStateMachine/README.markdown

     machine.logger = println

-You can access the states of a defintion via the 'states' property:
+You can access the states of a definition via the 'states' property:

     let unlockedState = machineDefinition.states["unlocked"]

-And you can access the transitions of that state via the 'transitions' property
+And you can access the transitions of a state via the 'transitions' property

     let transition = unlockedState!.transitions["push"]

-You can set "action" closures on transitions that trigger when a transition is performed:
+You can set "_action_" closures on transitions that execute when a transition is performed:

     machineDefinition.states["unlocked"]!.transitions["coin"]!.action = { t in println("#### Stile already unlocked.
 Coin rejected.") }
     machineDefinition.states["locked"]!.transitions["push"]!.action = { t in println("#### Stile locked.
 Try putting a coin in.") }

-You can set "entryAction" closures on states that fire when the state is entered.
-COnversely there are also "exitAction" closures that fire when the state is left:
+You can set "_entryAction_" closures on states that execute when the state is entered.
+Conversely there are also "_exitAction_" closures that execute when the state is exited:

     machineDefinition.states["unlocked"]!.entryAction = { t in println("### Clunk!") }

-There are also "transitionGuard" closures on state that prevent transitions from occuring:
+There are also "_transitionGuard_" closures on states that prevent transitions from occuring:

     // TODO: Example forthcoming